gwenzek/layerz/README.md

 **TODO**: mod hold
-**TODO**: add combos (map a combination of keys to another) **TODO**: add chord (map a succession of keys to another) **TODO**: make it easy to add a new hook

-**TODO**: generate Zig doc for the DSL
+**TODO**: add combos (map a combination of keys to another) **TODO**: add chord (map a succession of keys to another) **TODO**: generate Zig doc for the DSL

 ## Alternatives

-I discovered those tools after I started myself, otherwise I would probably just have chose one of them, but hey, maybe it will solve you some trouble:
+I discovered those tools after I started myself, otherwise I would probably just have chose one of them, but hey, maybe it will save you some trouble:

 * https://github.com/ItayGarin/ktrl
 * https://github.com/kmonad/kmonad